Mihran Kassabian: Early life

 Kassabian was born in Kayseri in the Cappadocia region of Asia Minor.
 He had three brothers, all of whom became jewelers in Smyrna.
 Kayseri and other cities in present-day Turkey lie on various fault lines, producing an unpredictable pattern of seismic activity.
 From 1884 to 1896, the Turkish government killed or encouraged the neighboring Kurds to kill more than 300,000 Armenians in the Ottoman Empire.
 Kassabian grew up in poverty and, as biographer Percy Brown put it, "with almost constant danger of earthquake or massacre" during his early years.

 After attending the American Missionary Institute in Kayseri, Kassabian went to London in 1893 to study theology and medicine with the initial goal of becoming a missionary.
 In London, he developed a personal interest in photography, and he became much more interested in medicine than he did in theology.
 In 1894, he moved to the United States, where he attended medical school at the Medico-Chirurgical College of Philadelphia.

-By 1898, Kassabian was a naturalized U.S. citizen, and though he had nearly completed medical school, he took a hiatus from school in the spring of that year to join the United States Army Hospital Corps, serving in the Spanish–American War.
+By 1898, Kassabian was a naturalized US citizen, and though he had nearly completed medical school, he took a hiatus from school in the spring of that year to join the United States Army Hospital Corps, serving in the Spanish–American War.
 It was during the war that Kassabian first gained experience with the use of X-rays, which had been discovered only a short time earlier by German engineer and physicist Wilhelm Röntgen.
 Kassabian was discharged from the Army Hospital Corps at the conclusion of the war.
 The conflict had been brief; before the end of 1898, Kassabian had returned to Philadelphia and received his medical degree.